 Perhaps the words ‘cross’ + ‘sahara’ add up to a compelling soundbite that anyone anywhere will get instantly, like ‘climbing Everest’ or ‘rowing the Atlantic’, but perceived as a whole lot easier.

 I received a similar enquiry.
 A chap wanted to cross the Sahara with camels – it didn’t really matter where, it was the crossing that mattered.
 He suggested some catchy start and end points like Casablanca to Dakar without really thinking it through – padding alongside Morocco’s busy N1 highway with a troop of dromedaries strung out nose to tail.
 I made what I thought were some better suggestions that would give a real sense of travelling in the desert with camels while dodging the worst of the current political complications.
 I even sent him the camel chapter from the book (short version of this).
 I never heard back.

-On the right is my answer to another enquiry which boldly stated the intention to pull off a hare-brained scheme so I’d have no doubt of the total commitment.
+Above is my answer to another enquiry which boldly stated the intention to pull off a hare-brained scheme so I’d have no doubt of the total commitment.
 ‘Nothing is impossible!’
 Never heard from her again, either.
 Maybe I am too blunt but I keep these emails as evidence of ‘well, I did warn them’ should they ever crop up in the news.

 It seems that people hungry for adventure lose something of their reason when it comes to crossing the you-know-what.
 They’re carried away by the concept which ignites the dream and set about with a steely determination to make it happen.

 To my mind camel crossing the Sahara north to south and especially laterally requires a solid background of experience which is why I respect the achievement of Michael Asher and Mariantonietta Peru when they did it in the 80s and went on to write Impossible Journey.
 At least they had a good idea of what they were taking on.
 These days the journey is a whole lot more impossible.